 2024 began as a perfectly normal year.
 Jack was five years old and had settled well into his first year of school – he loved swimming and going to soft play.
 One day, when I went to pick Jack up from school, I immediately noticed his slight limp and assumed he’d hurt himself while playing.
-The limp continued for a week, and while it didn't seem to bother him, I decided to take him to the GP.
+The limp continued for a week.
+Although it didn’t seem to bother him, I took him to the GP.

-The second week was when Jack's pain started.
+In the second week, Jack's pain started.
 He began crying out at night, prompting me to take him to A&E. After a hip X-ray, the doctor reassured me that he was fine and advised me to give him regular paracetamol and ibuprofen.

 That night, Jack screamed in pain.
 At 5 am, I called 111, and they advised me to return to A&E and request a blood test.
 Later that day, the blood test showed a very high C-reactive protein (CRP) level, so we took him to Bristol Children's Hospital.